HelixY2J/Pensieve/README.md

-A Go based service for parsing Kindle highlights and sending daily insights by email using SendGrid.
+A Go based service for parsing Kindle highlights and sending daily insights by email using SMPT2GO.
 This project is inspired by Readwise to help users manage and revisit their Kindle highlights simply

 ![](/img/insights.png)